skills17/euroskills-web-development-2023/src/modules/module-b/description.md

 Module B will be assessed using the latest stable version of Google Chrome.
 Different security aspects will be tested.

-The design of the website is not important in this first iteraction.
+The design of the website is not important in this first iteration.
 The client will mostly focus on the functionality but some basic styling is expected to make it readable and usable.